-2) Calculate the molarity of your solution.
+2) Calculate the molarity and the strength of your solution :

 Part 2: Preparing a solution from another solution by dilution

 - Laboratory stock solutions are usually concentrated. - We will use the previous solution that already prepared in part 1 as a stock solution.